christopherpaine/Mathematics/kemp/_md/portfolio_risk_measures.md

 | Long-only portfolio             | Market index (e.g., FTSE 100, S&P 500)     | Underperforming the market index           |
 | Liability-driven investment     | Index proxy **or** required cash flows     | Failing to meet liabilities or cash flow goals |

+split portfolio risk into 2:

+* the choice of benchmark against risk is measured
+* the measure that quantifies "how far away" the portfolio is from the benchmark

 #### Rhetoric